 Simply put, dogs thrive on a meat-based diet.
 But not an all-meat diet.
 A balance of nutritionally rich meat and vegetables is ideal.
-The key is to rely on meat for the protein, rather than plants.
-Dogs can digest plant proteins such as corn, barley, oat, what and soybean (prominent protein sources in dry kibble ); however, these grains have only limited amino acids and are rich in carbohydrates.
-And just like you and me, an excess of carbohydrates turns into sugar and then into fat.
+The key is to rely on meat for protein, rather than plants.
+Dogs can digest plant proteins such as corn, barley, oats, wheat, and soybean (prominent protein sources in dry kibble ); however, these grains have only limited amino acids and are rich in carbohydrates.
+For dogs, an excess of carbohydrates turns into sugar and then into fat.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.

 Enjoying our articles?
 Subscribe our Newsletters and get new articles directly to your inbox